Skip to content

 SELECT COUNT(*) FROM user WHERE age > 25

-Through these examples, we can see how the select series methods perform query operations at the Mapper layer and their corresponding SQL statements.
-These methods provide flexible data query approaches, including single-record queries, batch queries, conditional queries, pagination queries, etc., based on different conditions.
+Through the examples above, you can see how the select series methods perform query operations at the Mapper layer and their corresponding SQL statements.
+These methods provide flexible data querying capabilities, allowing you to query data based on different conditions, including single record queries, batch queries, conditional queries, paginated queries, and more.

 Mapper Layer Optional Components

 Optional components are extension methods provided by MyBatis-Plus, located in the com.baomidou.mybatisplus.extension.injector.methods package.
-These methods require the use of the SQL Injector to extend the functionality of the Mapper interface.
+These methods need to be used with the SQL injector to extend the functionality of your Mapper interface.

-Before using these optional components, ensure that the SQL Injector has been properly configured.
-For more usage examples and detailed information, refer to the official samples and source code comments.
+Before using these optional components, you need to ensure that the SQL injector is properly configured.
+For more usage examples and detailed information, you can refer to the official examples and source code comments.

 Optional Components Description